MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/secret-store-extension.md

 az connectedk8s update --name ${CLUSTER_NAME} --resource-group ${RESOURCE_GROUP} --enable-oidc-issuer --enable-workload-identity
 ```

-### Configure your cluster to enable token validation

-Your cluster must be configured to issue Service Account tokens with a new issuer URL (`service-account-issuer`) that enables Microsoft Entra ID to find the public keys necessary for it to validate these tokens.
+Now configure your to issue Service Account tokens with a new issuer URL (`service-account-issuer`) that enables Microsoft Entra ID to find the public keys necessary for it to validate these tokens.
 These public keys are for the cluster's own service account token issuer, and they were obtained and cloud-hosted at this URL as a result of the `--enable-oidc-issuer` option that you set above.

 Optionally, you can also configure limits on the SSE's own permissions as a privileged resource running in the control plane by configuring [`OwnerReferencesPermissionEnforcement`](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#ownerreferencespermissionenforcement) [admission controller](https://Kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#how-do-i-turn-on-an-admission-controller).
 This admission controller constrains how much the SSE can change other objects in the cluster.

-Your Kubernetes cluster must be running Kubernetes version 1.27 or higher.

 1. Configure your [kube-apiserver](https://Kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/) with the issuer URL field and permissions enforcement.
 The following example is for a k3s cluster.
 Your cluster may have different means for changing API server arguments: `--kube-apiserver-arg="--service-account-issuer=${SERVICE_ACCOUNT_ISSUER}" and --kube-apiserver-arg="--enable-admission-plugins=OwnerReferencesPermissionEnforcement"`.